chutter/FilterZone/README.md

 Parameter explanations:

 ```
-tree = tree file from ASTRAL-III read into R as a phylo object
+tree = tree file from ASTRAL-III read into R as a phylo object or a file path to a tree file
 data = the output data.frame from the anomalyZone function
 outgroups = your outgroup taxa for rooting the tree
 save.file = NULL or blank to not save a file; otherwise file name to save PDF